In Ensenada whale watching is one of the most stunning spectacles run by Nature.

 Botes Juanito, 174-0953.

-And while you enjoy your Ensenada whale watching holiday, you'll have true close encounters with Ensenada, its restaurants, and its lodging facilities...
+And while you enjoy your Ensenada whale watching holiday, you'll have true close encounters with Ensenada, its restaurants, attractions and hotels.